CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/pybgpstream.md

 <br>

-Finally, for each peer and origin pair, the script uses the NetworkX utility functionst to compute the length of the shortest path between the two nodes in the simple undirected graph.
-The output juxtaposes the minimum lenght observed in BGP and the shortest path computed in the simple undirected graph.
+Finally, for each peer and origin pair, the script uses the NetworkX utility functions to compute the length of the shortest path between the two nodes in the simple undirected graph.
+The output juxtaposes the minimum length observed in BGP and the shortest path computed in the simple undirected graph.

 ~~~ .language-python